ajinas001/Admin_app_frontend/README.md

 Start the development server:
 bash
 Copy code
-npm start
+npm run dev
-Open the application in your browser at http://localhost:3000.
-💻 How to Use
+Open the application in your browser at  http://localhost:5173/ 💻 How to Use password reset page:(any password 8-20 characters) again confirm the password in the next field
-Login Page: Enter dummy credentials to access the dashboard.
+Login Page:
-Username: admin
+email:admin.s12345@allright.com
-Password: password
+Password: password1234
 Dashboard: View dummy widgets and metrics.
 User List: Interact with dummy user data (e.g., search, filter, or paginate).
-Password Reset: Enter a dummy email and observe reset flow (validations in place).
 🌐 Deployment
-The project is deployed at: Deployed Link
+The project is deployed at: https://admin-app-frontend-git-master-ajinas-projects.vercel.app/

 ❗ Known Issues
 None.
 All features have been implemented as per the requirements.